alphagov/registers-tech-docs/source/documentation/support/troubleshooting.md

-Please find information below about common problems when using open registers.
-If your issue is not included or you are struggling to use open registers in your product or service, please contact the GDS open registers team at <a href="mailto:registerteam@digital.cabinet-office.gov.uk">registerteam@digital.cabinet-office.gov.uk</a>.
+Please find information below about common problems when using registers.
+If your issue is not included or you are struggling to use registers in your product or service, please contact the GDS registers team at <a href="mailto:registerteam@digital.cabinet-office.gov.uk">registerteam@digital.cabinet-office.gov.uk</a>.

 ### Error codes